Wearing our Identity – The First Peoples Collection

-First Peoples’ identity is profoundly linked to their dress.
-The permanent exhibition Wearing Our Identity – The First Peoples Collection invites visitors to learn about the importance of clothing in the development, preservation and communication of social, cultural, political and spiritual identities of the First Nations, Inuit and Métis.
-Dress reflects tradition and innovation, illustrating the balance between ancestral knowledge and contemporary social change.
+For the First Peoples, there is a deep connection between clothing and identity.
+The permanent exhibition Wearing Our Identity – The First Peoples Collection invites visitors to learn about the importance of clothing in the development, preservation and communication of social, cultural, political and spiritual identities of the First Nations, Inuit and Métis peoples.
+A testament to traditions and innovation, their clothing illustrates the balance between ancestral knowledge and contemporary changes in these cultures.

 FOR RESERVATIONS, PLEASE PREPARE THE FOLLOWING INFORMATION